spagad7/Deep-Learning/Logistic_Classifier/README.md

-# Logistic Classifier for Hand-Written Digit Recognition
+# Logistic Classifier for Hand-Written Digits Recognition

 This program classifies images of hand-written digits in MNIST dataset using logistic classifier